-5.3 Statistics - Prof Meinshausen - 8 HT
+5.3 Statistics - Dr Laws - 8 HT

-Overview The theme is the investigation of real data using the method of maximum likelihood to provide point estimation, given unknown parameters in the models.
+Overview The theme is the investigation of real data using the method of maximum likelihood to estimate unknown parameters in models.
 Maximum likelihood will be the central unifying approach.
-Examples will involve a distribution with a single unknown parameter, in cases for which the confidence intervals may be found by using the Central Limit Theorem (statement only).
+Many examples will involve a distribution with a single unknown parameter, in cases for which confidence intervals may be found by using the Central Limit Theorem (statement only).
 The culmination of the course will be the link of maximum likelihood technique to a simple straight line fit with normal errors.